jakesower/spectragraph/packages/memory-store/README.md

 - **No persistence**: Changes are not saved to disk
 - **Performance**: O(n) queries without indexing, suitable for small development datasets

-For production applications, transition to a persistent store like `@data-prism/postgres-store` or implement your own store using this as a reference.
+For production applications, transition to a persistent store like `@spectragraph/postgres-store` or implement your own store using this as a reference.

 ## Related Packages

-- `@data-prism/core` - Core Data Prism functionality and validation
+- `@spectragraph/core` - Core SpectraGraph functionality and validation
-- `@data-prism/postgres-store` - PostgreSQL backend store
+- `@spectragraph/postgres-store` - PostgreSQL backend store
-- `@data-prism/jsonapi-store` - JSON:API client store
+- `@spectragraph/jsonapi-store` - JSON:API client store